warsan/summernote/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Спасибо, что нашли время помочь нам улучшить Summernote.
+Thank you for taking the time to help us improve Summernote.
-Пожалуйста, убедитесь, что вы не отправляете изменения, внесенные в файлы в папке `dist/`, а только в файлы, содержащиеся в папке `src/`.
+Please be sure that you are not submitting changes made to the files in the `dist/` folder, and only to the files contained in the `src/` folder.
 -->
-#### Что делает этот PR?
+#### What does this PR do?

-- потрясающий материал
+- awesome stuff
-- очень классная функция
+- really cool feature
-- рефакторить X
+- refactor X

-#### С чего должен начать рецензент?
+#### Where should the reviewer start?

-- начните работу над файлом src/summernote.js
+- start on the src/summernote.js

-#### Как это должно быть проверено вручную?
+#### How should this be manually tested?

-- нажмите здесь и здесь
+- click here and here

-#### Не хотите ли вы предоставить какой-либо контекст?
+#### Any background context you want to provide?

-- драгоценный камень нуждался в обновлении...
+- the gem needed to be updated...

-#### Что такое соответствующие билеты?
+#### What are the relevant tickets?

-#### Скриншот (если для фронтенда)
+#### Screenshot (if for frontend)

-### Контрольный список
+### Checklist

-- [ ] Добавлены соответствующие тесты или они не требуются
+- [ ] Added relevant tests or not required
-- [ ] Ничего не сломал
+- [ ] Didn't break anything